Camp King

-Camp King is a site on the outskirts of Oberursel, Taunus (in Germany), with a long history.
+Camp King is a former military installation on the outskirts of Oberursel, Taunus (in Germany)that has served multiple purposes throughout its history.
 It began as a school for agriculture under the auspices of the University of Frankfurt.
 During World War II, the lower fields became an interrogation center for the German Air Force.
 After World War II, the United States Army also used it as an interrogation center and intelligence post.
 The United States CIA used the site to test drugs including LSD on prisoners as part of Project BLUEBIRD, the predecessor to MKUltra.
 In 1968, it became the command and control center for the United States Army Movements Control Agency - Europe (USAMCAEUR).
 Today it has been rebuilt as a German housing area.

 History

 Prior to World War II (1926–1939)

-Prior to World War II, what later became known as Auswertstelle West during World War II, was an educational farm established, in 1936, under the auspices of the University of Frankfurt.
+Prior to World War II, what later became known as Auswertstelle West, was established in 1936 as an educational farm under the auspices of the University of Frankfurt.
 Students learned gardening, bee keeping, animal husbandry as well as general farming techniques.
 It was in essence an agricultural learning center.

 World War II

-During World War II, the land below the school was adapted to military use as Auswertstelle West also usually erroneously called Dulag Luft.
+During World War II the land below the school was adapted to military use as Auswertstelle West, often erroneously called Dulag Luft.
 The discrepancy arises due to the post initially being both the Dulag and the interrogation center.
-Dulag Luft, initially on the post but later transferred to Frankfurt and later Wetzlar.
+Dulag Luft was initially on the post, but later transferred to Frankfurt and later Wetzlar.

 Activities at Auswertstelle West were intelligence-related.
 Captured allied air crews were brought to the post for interrogation.
 Once the interrogations were completed, they were transferred to their Stalag.
 The center housed many types of intelligence to include unit histories on most allied air forces.

 During this time the post also picked up its nickname "The Goat Farm".
-As mentioned earlier, the lands acquisitioned for military use were the lands below the school, which were agricultural.
-In one of the fields was home to a nasty goat that was noted for chasing prisoners who attempted to invade its territory.
+The lands acquired for military use were below the school, which were agricultural.
+One of the fields was home to an aggressive goat that was noted for chasing prisoners who attempted to enter its territory.